New: Examination of the Cardiac Apex Beat

 One of my students asked this very pertinent question:

 “When the heart contracts, it expels blood towards the great arteries, that is towards the base of the heart.
-Then why does the apex move ‘outward’ in the chest?”
+Then why does the apex beat move ‘outward’ in the chest?”

 The heart has a spiral arrangement muscle in a syncytium.
 When this muscle contracts, the heart rotates, and the apex moves forward toward the chest wall and taps it.